MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/deploy-telemetry-dashboard.md

 ***Applies to:*** *Office 365 ProPlus, Office 2019, and Office 2016*

-> [!NOTE]
-> To assess your Office compatibility, we recommend using the [Readiness Toolkit for Office add-ins and VBA](https://www.microsoft.com/en-us/download/details.aspx?id=55983).
-The Readiness Toolkit is a free download and can be used to identify the VBA macros and add-ins used in your organization.
-Also, the Excel-based readiness reports can tell you which add-ins are adopted or supported in Office 365 ProPlus and can provide suggestions on how to remediate VBA macros issues that are identified.
-For more information, see [Use the Readiness Toolkit to assess application compatibility for Office 365 ProPlus](../use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md).

 This article helps you deploy the five components of Telemetry Dashboard: the dashboard itself, the processor, the agent, the database, and a shared folder.
 Ensure that you review [Telemetry Dashboard topology, sizing, and bandwidth planning](plan-telemetry-dashboard-deployment.md) for topology, scalability, and hardware guidance before you deploy these components.